Barrett Comiskey

-Barrett Comiskey (born September, 1975) is an American innovator.
-He is recognized by the World Economic Forum as a Technology Pioneer and was the youngest inductee into the National Inventors Hall of Fame, for inventing electronic ink while an undergraduate at the Massachusetts Institute of Technology.
+Barrett Comiskey (born September 1975) is an American innovator and entrepreneur, best known as the inventor of electronic ink.
+He is recognized by the World Economic Forum as a Technology Pioneer and was the youngest inductee into the National Inventors Hall of Fame.

+Comiskey currently heads Lab Formosa, a design and applied research studio focused on developing new applications for electronic ink and related technologies.

 In addition to his early work pioneering electronic paper, Comiskey has founded and developed ventures across Asia in media, energy, and biotechnology.
-He is currently pursuing Ph.D. research in life sciences at National Tsing Hua University in Taiwan, focusing on Caenorhabditis elegans as a model organism, and works with Raglan and its spinout Arcadian Drive on electric vehicle modernization projects.

 Career

 E Ink

 Comiskey is one of the "fathers of E Ink."
-As an undergraduate at MIT, Comiskey invented the microencapsulated electrophoretic display, commercialized by E Ink, which he co-founded in 1997 and is now worth approximately $8 billion.
+As an undergraduate at the Massachusetts Institute of Technology, Comiskey invented the microencapsulated electrophoretic display, commercialized by E Ink, which he co-founded in 1997 and is now worth approximately $8 billion.

-He began developing the E Ink display during nights and weekends at the MIT Media Lab in 1995, at the age of 19, after MIT professor Joseph Jacobson challenged him to create a technology that would mimic the appearance of ink on paper.
+In 1995, at the age of 19, he began developing electronic ink during nights and weekends at the MIT Media Lab after MIT professor Joseph Jacobson challenged him to create a technology that would mimic the appearance of ink on paper.
 Comiskey ultimately conceived the microencapsulated electrophoretic display, which overcame the many practical challenges faced by previous attempts at realizing workable particle-based displays.

-In 1997, after years of research and experimentation, Comiskey and fellow MIT undergraduate JD Albert realized a working prototype.
+Relying on self-taught work in materials science, optics, colloidal physics, and microencapsulation, he and fellow MIT undergraduate JD Albert realized a working prototype of a technology “that leaders of the material science department at MIT and the chemistry department said was impossible.”
+Comiskey later described the moment: “Early one morning in January 1997, we took a microcapsule, put it on a slide in between two pieces of copper, put it under a microscope, and for the first time were able to see a particle moving back and forth.”

-Over the next decade, Comiskey worked on the further development and industrialization of the technology at MIT and subsequently at E Ink, in both Cambridge, Massachusetts, and Shanghai, China.
+Over the next decade, Comiskey worked on the further development and industrialization of the technology at MIT and subsequently at E Ink, both in Cambridge, Massachusetts, and Shanghai, China.

 For its role in the evolution of the publishing industry, E Ink has been called "the greatest innovation since Gutenberg."

 While still an undergraduate at MIT, Comiskey was published as first author of the May 1998 cover article of Nature magazine, "An electrophoretic ink for all-printed reflective electronic displays".

 Comiskey holds 72 patents.
 He was recognized as a "Technology Pioneer" by the World Economic Forum, and was inducted into the National Inventors Hall of Fame in May 2016 for the invention and commercialization of E Ink, together with Joe Jacobson and JD Albert.
+Interviewed at the time of the induction, Comiskey laid out the technology's founding ambition: "Our original vision was, and remains, that E Ink…can be adhered beautifully and invisibly to all kinds of surfaces, imbuing them with the ability to express either aesthetic or artistic designs, or more importantly, convey relevant information when needed, and then disappear invisibly into the background as appropriate."